davidjbuchanan/MS2-Fledgling/README.md

 ### Mockups

-Generated on Lucidchart and can be accessed at
+Generated on Lucidchart and can be accessed at https://www.lucidchart.com/invitations/accept/5cf6c53f-7c71-430a-b734-6b20243cf038

+Mockups for 3 different viewport sizes were rendered: desktop, landscape mobile and portrait mobile.

 ## Existing Features